SimonWang9610/OneToMore/README.md

 ## Next stage (future)
 - `WebAssembly`: After completing the first stage, we will prefer adding `Web Games` in our projects.
 We think `WebAssembly` can help us write high-performance web games.
 However, we have not given it a try yet.
 - `AI deployment`: In particular, it seems also very fancy to deploy AI models using WebAssembly on the Web.
 It will be also possible to merge AI elements in our web games powered by `WebAssembly`.
 - `Blockchain`: when it comes to Blockchain, we also do not want to build a robust Blockchain application.
 We just think it may help us understand `Blockchain` better and try something advanced.
+If we could store users' static assets on Blockchain, it will be very interesting.
 - `Streaming services`.
 Deploying such services can help us understand how streaming media works better, but we prefer putting them later.
 Such as `Audio streaming`, `Video streaming` and `Live streaming`